imzqqq/chat/website/spec/content/_index.md

     -   Trying to take the best aspects of XMPP, SIP, IRC, SMTP, IMAP and NNTP whilst trying to avoid their failings

-The functionality that Chat provides includes:
+The functionality that Matrix provides includes:

 -   Creation and management of fully distributed chat rooms with no single points of control or failure